BaherHamada/Database-Introduction/README.md

 - Replication vs Fragmentation

 ## 🎯 Purpose:
-This is **Part 1** of a multi-part series where I explain what I learn using visual presentations to help both myself and others understand the core concepts.
+This is **Part 1&2** of a multi-part series where I explain what I learn using visual presentations to help both myself and others understand the core concepts.

 ## 📁 Files:
+- `Database-Intro-1.pdf` – 1st presentation
-- `Database-Introduction.pdf` – Main presentation
+- `Database-Intro-2.pdf` – 2nd presentation

 ## 🙌 Feedback:
 Feel free to share your feedback or suggestions!